 How tall is Shipton’s Arch, you ask?

 Measured at 457m (roughly 1,500ft), the arch could theoretically fit the Empire State Building, which measures only 443m to the tip of the antennae.
-It’s hard to tell from the photos, but it is incredibly tall!
+It’s hard to tell from photos, but this natural arch is incredibly tall!

 Shipton’s Arch is located in the mountains northwest of the city of Kashgar, part of China’s far west province of Xinjiang.
 It’s a curious arch that has been called one of the world’s top 20 natural wonders.